-Spending a little money on book marketing can go a long way.
+Spending a little money to promote your book can go a long way.

 This above quote is a good reason many authors are reluctant to spend money on book marketing and author promotion.
 Much of what is spent seems wasted; as book sales don’t necessarily give you a quick return on your advertising investment.